ic-pcg/waveFunctionCollapse/README.md

 If you feel like you would like to contribute, please do not hesitate to [message us](https://www.linkedin.com/in/lukasz-jakubowski-2b0a28161/).
 We can gladly provide you with expertise and cooperation!

+## Documentation

+The official report is available [here](Report.pdf), please jump straight to section 3 for relevant information.

 ## Credits and licences

 Authors: